harishkumar/easymailer/README.md

 Go to link http://localhost:3000/email/send_email or YourIP/email/send_email

 ##More Features
-you can use independently this gem APIs to sed mail and change configuration on the fly To send Email - Easymailer.send_mail(message,email,subject,attachment_path,attachment_file_name)
+you can use independently this gem APIs to send mail and change configuration on the fly To send Email - Easymailer.send_mail(message,email,subject,attachment_path,attachment_file_name)